 How to do it:

-Tweak the blog post’s format to contain the essential ingredients from “method 1: from scratch.”
+- Tweak the blog post’s format to match the essential structure from “method 1: from scratch.”
 Add new sections onto the blog post for each subtopic in order to thoroughly cover your chosen topic.

-Check your post inventory from your content audit in order to see if you have any related blog posts that are too old to draw readers anymore but contain useful information that could be added to your new pillar page.
+- Check your post inventory from your content audit to see if you have any related blog posts that are too old to draw readers anymore but contain useful information that could be added to your new pillar page.

 Method 3: Turn premium content into pillar content